CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-sureedge.md

 ### Description

 To use SUREedge for DR or onboarding to the Cloud, you must run an instance of SUREedge both on-prem and on-CenturyLink Cloud.
 The on-prem instance provides the capability to capture and dedupe-replicate applications and data, while the on-cloud instance acts as the receiver, storage and recovery manager in the Cloud.

-To create the in on-Cloud instance, use either of these two blueprints:
+To create the on-Cloud instance, use either of these two blueprints:

-* SUREedge Migrator:  Use this for onboarding/migration to CenturyLink Cloud
+* SUREedge Migrator:  Use this for onboarding/migration to CenturyLink Cloud.
-* SUREedge-DR:  Use this for DR CenturyLink Cloud
+* SUREedge DR:  Use this for DR CenturyLink Cloud.

 To download and create the on-prem instance, go to [http://www.surelinesystems.com/centurylink/](http://www.surelinesystems.com/centurylink/)